NeuroNetMem/PowerPixelsPipeline/README.md

 ![GitHub License](https://img.shields.io/github/license/NeuroNetMem/PowerPixelsPipeline)
-# Power Pixels pipeline for processing of Neuropixel recordings
+# Power Pixels: a turnkey pipeline for processing of Neuropixel recordings ⚡
-bioRxiv DOI (please cite this preprint if you use the pipeline): https://doi.org/10.1101/2025.06.27.661890
+📄 Please cite the [bioRxiv preprint](https://doi.org/10.1101/2025.06.27.661890) if you use the pipeline.

 The Power Pixels pipeline combines several packages and workflows into one end-to-end pipeline.
 It supports Neuropixel 1.0 and 2.0 probes recorded on a National Instruments system (tested on NI PIXe-1071 with a BNC-2110 breakout board for synchronization channels) using SpikeGLX.